SoumishDas/careersring/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Current Functionality

+- **Multi-step candidate form** – collects candidate details through eighteen steps with local persistence.
+- **Legacy candidate form** – a single-page version used in tests.
+- **Admin screens** – basic pages for listing and updating candidate records.
+- **REST API** – Go endpoints handle CRUD for both the old and new candidate schemas.
+- **Database models** – Gorm models stored in SQLite or Postgres.

 ## Learn More